 What is Broomrigg A: large irregular stone circle and associated stone alignment in Broomrigg Plantation, 820m south east of Street House?

-Broomrigg A is a large irregular stone circle situated within Broomrigg Plantation, approximately 820 metres south-east of Street House in Cumberland.
+Broomrigg A is a large irregular stone circle and associated stone alignment situated in Broomrigg Plantation, approximately 820 metres south-east of Street House in Cumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015273.

 Who is responsible for protecting Broomrigg A: large irregular stone circle and associated stone alignment in Broomrigg Plantation, 820m south east of Street House?